 3. Integrate data :

 One of the advantages of an ERP system is that it has a shared database that permits different divisions of your organization to access the same information.
 This means members of your Human resources and sales team can access the same data for a specific client for their reporting, while an inventory management team member can see sales data to determine how much stock is required for the next orders.
 It can also synchronize reporting and automation.
 This means different teams within your business at the same time can maintain separate databases and can shift to using one centralized program information.
 For example, sales and marketing figures can automatically flow into financial reports without any need to enter the same data.

 4. Decrease Costs:

 One of the benefits of ERP solutions is that it reduces the costs of your business without compromising on functioning.
 The accuracy helps in reducing operational cost whereas automation decreases administrative cost.
 One of the reasons behind it is because it allows employees to better manage operations and that prevents delays which allow users to make fast, and more informed decisions.
 Decreased costs bring higher profits, and once business owners understand the areas where they’re saving money, they can determine all other cost-saving opportunities in the business, too.

 Choosing the right ERP solution for your business involves considering several cost-cutting factors, and there are many things business owners should consider when evaluating their options.

 5. Customer Service:

 Customer service is one of the important parts of any business.
-With an ERP solution, it is much easier to provide quality service to customers.
+With an ERP software solution, it is much easier to provide quality service to customers.
 By using the software, customer service representatives have quick and easy access to all the data related to the customer and are therefore able to provide assistance very quickly.